mairindeith/camtrapr/README.md

                 └── 1
                     ├── IMG015.JPG

-And produce a tidy data ready for analysis from like this:
+And produce a tidy data frame ready for analysis like this:

 | photo\_path              | photo\_file | site   | camera | species  |    n| datetime            |
 |:-------------------------|:------------|:-------|:-------|:---------|----:|:--------------------|